irods-contrib/metalnx-msi/docs/BUILD.md

     $ chmod u+x packaging/build.sh

+> __Note__: This `build` script creates packages according to your OS (*.rpm or *.deb).
+In order to create `RPMs`, it needs the `rpmbuild` package installed.
+You can install it by running: `yum install -y rpmbuild`

-In order to build the MSI package against different versions of iRODS within the same environment, compilation scripts and make files have changed a little.
+In order to build the MSI package against different versions of iRODS within the same environment, compilation scripts and `make` files have changed a little.

 The MSI package compilation pipeline now relies on two environment variables that tell which iRODS version you are building the package against and where the iRODS libraries are.
 Those two variables are `IRODSROOT` and `IRODSVERSION`.